gracesekwao/rss-reader/README.md

 # Endpoints

-GET /episodes using the port 3000
+GET /episodes using the port 3000 locally and port 8000 in Docker

 # How to run locally
 run the command npm run start